BongoSort/HotStone_Bak/TestList.md

 * **OK** when Findus is in turn, then findus hero is active.
 * **OK** when peddersen not in turn, then peddersens hero is inactive.
 * **OK** Peddersen in turn is allowed to use hero power even if Findus used power in his turn.
-* Player not in turn is not allowed to use the other players hero power
+* **KAN DENNE TESTES??** Player not in turn is not allowed to use the other players hero power

 MANA Tests